phptuts/codingwithnoah/arduino-blockly/lesson-3-number-variables-servos/index.md

 ![Variable Block](/images/arduino-block/lesson-3/step16b.png)

-17) Drag the number block connected to the "Servo Move" block to the trash can located on the bottom right of the screen.
+17) Drag the "number" block connected to the "Servo Move" block to the trash can located on the bottom right of the screen.

 ![Servo Block](/images/arduino-block/lesson-3/step17.png)